notseefire/notseefire/README.md

 ###  👨🏻‍💻 About me
  - 😄 A senior undergraduate student in BUPT 💝.
  - ✨ Infinite curiosity in magic of Computer Science.
- - 🌱 Learning about Database Engine and GPGPU Architecture
- - 👯 Looking for an internship.

 ### 🛠️ Skill